eigentechnologies/cpip/README.md

 ### Poetry Configuration
-`cpip pack` internally sets `settings.virtualenvs.create` to `false`, but restores the setting to its original value upon failure.
+`cpip pack` internally sets `settings.virtualenvs.create` to `false`, but restores the setting to its original value upon failure or completion.

 ### Concurrency
 Running more than one `cpip` command simultaneously is not supported.